What to Expect When Taking Viagra for the First Time

 What if Viagra doesn’t work the first time?

-Can I drink alcohol before taking Viagra?
+Can I drink alcohol when taking Viagra for the first time?

 What side effects should I expect the first time?